Kensington Football Club: Kensington Oval

 A meeting of the Kensington Football and Cricket Clubs was held at the Town Hall, Norwood, on Tuesday evening, 1 July 1873, to consider the advisability of amalgamating, the two Clubs for the purposes of buying, the ground forming the proposed Oval.
 There was a large attendance, and Mr. L. Glyde, M.P., presided.
 The objects of the meeting were fully discussed, and a unanimous expression of opinion given in favor of the proposed action being taken.

 At annual meeting of the Kensington Cricket, Football and Athletic Association was held at the Norwood Town Hall on Friday evening, 27 November 1874 — the Hon.
 L. Glyde, M.P., President, in the chair it was reported that the property of the Association consists of 20 acres in Kensington Park.
 Of this an Oval of five acres in the centre of the block has been carefully laid out and planted with couch grass at the small cost of £68.
 The grass has grown remarkably well, in most parts completely covering the ground.

 From an area originally known as Shipsters Paddock, Kensington Oval was officially opened for play on Saturday afternoon, 10 July 1875 by the Hon.
 L. Glyde, the President of the Kensington Athletic Association.

+SAFA Inaugural Season (1877)

+An article published on 16 June 1877 in the Evening Journal reported:

+The Kensington Football Club held an extraordinary meeting at Mr. Caterer's schoolroom, Norwood, on Thursday evening, June 7, 1877 at which Mr. Bay Moulden occupied the chair.
+The attendance was fair, and 15 new members were elected.
+After considerable discussion about the costume, it was decided that scarlet and white striped guernseys, round striped military caps, and white trousers be substituted for the old one, and it was also resolved that the wearing of it be strictly enforced after the 16th instant.
+Mr. Peter Wood was elected captain for the remainder of the season, and Mr. Bayfield Moulden vice-captain.

+In consequence of the number of members being so great a second twenty was formed, and Mr. A. Caterer was appointed Secretary of the second team and also an exofficio member of the Committee.